OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Remote Shell

 In contrast to Android where you can easily access the device shell using the adb tool, on iOS you only have the option to access the remote shell via SSH.
-This means also that your iOS device must be jailbroken in order to connect to its shell from your host computer.
-For this section we assume that you've properly jailbroken your device and have either Cydia (see screenshot above) or Sileo installed as introduced in "Getting Privileged Access".
+This also means that your iOS device must be jailbroken in order to connect to its shell from your host computer.
+For this section we assume that you've properly jailbroken your device and have either Cydia (see screenshot above) or Sileo installed as explained in "Getting Privileged Access".
 In the rest of the guide we will reference to Cydia, but the same packages should be available in Sileo.

 <img src="Images/Chapters/0x06b/cydia.png" alt="iOS App Folder Structure" width="250">

 In order to enable SSH access to your iOS device you can install the OpenSSH package.
 Once installed, be sure to connect both devices to the same Wi-Fi network and take a note of the device IP address, which you can find in the Settings -> Wi-Fi menu and tapping once on the info icon of the network you're connected to.

-You can access now the remote device's shell by running `ssh root@<device_ip_address>` and you'll already have root access, for example:
+You can now access the remote device's shell by running `ssh root@<device_ip_address>`, which will log you in as the root user:

 ```shell
 $ ssh root@192.168.197.234